sepidehhosseinzadeh/COVID-19-Impacts/README.md

 # COVID-19-Impacts
-Investigating the political and economic perspective of COVID-19.
+Investigating the news and economic perspective of COVID-19.

 ## How to run the code
 The code requires Python versions of 3.* and general libraries available through the Anaconda package.
 Please check the covid-19.ipynb.